What is this medication?

-What may interact with this medicine?
+What may interact with this medication?

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-What should I watch for while using this medicine?
+What should I watch for while using this medication?

-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
+Visit your care team for regular checks on your progress.
+Tell your care team if your symptoms do not start to get better or if they get worse.

-What side effects may I notice from receiving this medicine?
+What side effects may I notice from receiving this medication?

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue
+- Allergic reactions—skin rash, itching, hives, swelling of the face, lips, tongue, or throat

-Side effects that usually do not require medical attention (report these to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report these to your care team if they continue or are bothersome):

-pain, redness, or irritation at site where injected
+- Pain, redness, or irritation at injection site

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Where should I keep my medicine?
+Where should I keep my medication?

-Keep out of the reach of children.
+Keep out of the reach of children and pets.